|The Monash Lupus Clinic|

 If you are thinking of a career in biomedical research the School of Clinical Sciences at Monash Health is a great place to start.
 We are located at Monash Medical Centre (MMC) Clayton within easy walking distance of both Monash University Clayton Campus and the Clayton Shopping District.

-Find out more about current postgraduate opportunities (Honours, Masters, PhD) with the Lupus and Arthritis Research Group.
+Find out more about current postgraduate opportunities (Honours, Masters, PhD).